');

 About New London, MN

-New London is a small community in Minnesota with a population of 1,156 residents.
-The median household income is $66,830 per year, which is near the national average.
-The median age in New London is 36.7 years.
+New London is a small town located in Minnesota with a population of 1,156 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,830 per year, which is 11% below the national median of $75,149.
+The median age of 36.7 years is close to the US median age of 38.9 years.

 How New London Ranks in Minnesota